Tandon-A/MLEND_Udacity/Capstone_Project/Capstone_Report.md

 In a convolutional neural network (CNN), the neurons are arranged in 3 dimensions (width, height and depth) and are connected only to some neurons in the previous layer.
 This ordering of neurons is known as a convolution filter.
 This filter is convolved across the width and height of the input space to learn features.
 The parameters of the convolution filter are shared for every location of the input space.
-The local connectivity between neurons and parameter sharing reduce memory consumption significantly, making them highly efficient to learn features from images.
+The local connectivity between neurons and parameter sharing properties of a CNN reduce memory consumption significantly, making them highly efficient to learn features from images.

 A CNN is a sequence of layers where every layer transforms the data through a differentiable function [9].
 The three main layers are:
 1. Convolutional Layer (Conv Layer) : This layer represents the collection of convolution filters, transforming the input from one volume representation to another.
 For example, a Conv layer may change an input image of [48 X 48 X 1] into [48 X 48 X 32], if the layer has 32 filters.